Clark-Minor/passwordReset/README.md

 Andy forgot his BookFace login again.
 He has been sent a link to reset his password.
 A 5-digit verification code was sent to his cell phone, but unfortunately, he lost that too.
 Can you help Andy retrieve his password?

 ### HINTS:
-1. A certain snake might help mechanize this process.
+1. Using a scripting language -- especially one with an easy-to-understand *requests* library -- might be helpful for automating verification code guesses.

-### PENALTY:
+### HINT PENALTY:
 12

 ### DIFFICULTY LEVEL: